melvic-ybanez/Meruem/README.md

 ####REPL
 Like most (if not all) of the Lisps out there, Meruem has a REPL (Read-Eval-Print-Loop) on which you can easily evaluate expressions and get their results immediately.

+####Download
+You can download the latest releases here: https://github.com/melvic-ybanez/Meruem/releases

+####Tutorial
+You can learn the basics of the Meruem programming language by reading the [Introduction to Functional Programming in Meruem](https://github.com/melvic-ybanez/programming_in_meruem).